UCLComputerScience/COMP0016_2020_21_Team19/README.md

 The [`ucl`](ucl) directory has the Jekyll project which we will use to generate the static site being deployed on UCL servers.

-Since the UCL cannot build the Jekyll site, we need to manually build the site and then copy the generated site into the `/cs/student/www/2020/group19/` directory on UCL servers.
+Since the UCL servers cannot build the Jekyll site, we need to manually build the site and then copy the generated site into the `/cs/student/www/2020/group19/` directory on UCL servers.

 - Run `jekyll build` in the [`ucl`](ucl) directory